shaishavgupta/shoppin_crawler/README.md

 > [!NOTE]
 >  Ideally this should be a cron of some kind, because we might have a lot of domains to crawl with async jobs.

-## Solutions
+## Approaches
-1. Map inventory apis along with list of all its products.
+1. Map inventory apis along with list of all its products and find the pattern among them.
 2. parse all the html content fetch all hrefs and identify if current href is a product link or not.
 	- can be identified via patterns
 		- product/, /item/, /p/.